-Even world famous investor Warren Buffett started out this way by pooling money from seven family members or extremely close friends.
-Likewise, Sam Walton did something very comparable when creating Walton Enterprises, LLC, which is the vehicle through which his children and family members own shares of Wal-Mart Stores, Inc., as well as other investments.
-Although Wal-Mart may be huge today, it was a tiny five-and-dime store when the structure was put in place.
+Sam Walton did something similar when creating Walton Enterprises, LLC, to allow his children and family members to own shares of Walmart Stores, Inc., as well as other investments.
+Although Walmart may be huge today, it was a tiny five and dime store when the structure was put in place.

 General Partners vs. Limited Partners

-- The limited partnership will issue 6,000 limited partnership units (“shares”) at $100 each for a total of 6,000 shares and $600,000 in starting capital.
-These LP units cannot be sold for at least five years and the partnership will pay out 70% of cash earnings in the form of dividends.
+- The family limited partnership will issue 6,000 limited partnership units, or shares, at $100 each to raise the required $600,000 in starting capital.
+These units cannot be sold for at least five years, and the partnership will pay out 70% of cash earnings in the form of dividends.

-- Robbie will buy 600 of these shares by contributing $60,000 to the family limited partnership (600 shares x $100 each = $60,000).
-This gives him 10% ownership of the project based on his investment.
-He will be named general partner and, in addition to his ownership, he will receive the first 5% of pre-tax profits as a management fee for handling the day-to-day operations.
+- Robbie will buy 600 of these shares by contributing $60,000 to the family limited partnership, giving him 10% ownership of the project.
+He will be named general partner and he will receive the first 5% of pre-tax profits as a management fee for handling the day-to-day operations.

-- Other members of Robbie’s family buy the remaining 5,400 limited partnership shares.
-Since there are 6,000 shares outstanding, each share represents 1/6,000th ownership in the family limited partnership.
+- Other members of Robbie’s family buy the remaining 5,400 shares, each representing fractional ownership in the family limited partnership.

-Determining If a Family Limited Partnership Is Right for You
+Is a Family Limited Partnership Right for You?

-- Will the family limited partnership be formed for a single investment opportunity or as an on-going investment vehicle that will continue to create or acquire assets?
+Good management often makes the difference between investment losses and big gains.
+If you trust them, find out if the family limited partnership will be formed for a single investment opportunity or as an ongoing investment vehicle that will continue to create or acquire assets.